 This is the text Google displays on the two lines just under the link, so use it to grab people’s attention and play off your page title.
 Remember to include keywords and triggers.
 But kept the description to about 140 characters with spaces or Google will cut it off.

 Some experts say that the search engines don’t register the keywords.
-This isn’t true, so make sure you write them.
+But many internal search engines do (Slideshare, WordPress, etc.), so make sure you write them.
 Here’s how to do it:

 – word or short phrase